holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 ## Agent info

 The `hello_world` and `say_my_name` are very simple toy functions.
 In `get_agent_id` on the other hand you call a real hdk function [`agent_info()`](https://docs.rs/hdk/0.0.129/hdk/info/fn.agent_info.html).
 AgentInfo is the current agent’s original pubkey/address that they joined the network with and their most recent pubkey/address.
-Your agent info or [Agent ID](https://developer.holochain.org/docs/glossary/#agent-id) is one of the four genesis events that are created add the beginning of your [source-chain](/concepts/source-chain/) by the [subconscious](/developers/basic/source-chain/#subconscious) part of your holochain application.
-When you install a holochain app an Agent ID is created.
-When a DNA, composed of one or more zomes, is instantiated and Agent ID is created they form a [cell](https://developer.holochain.org/docs/glossary/#cell).
+Your agent info or [Agent ID](https://developer.holochain.org/docs/glossary/#agent-id) is one of the four genesis events that are created at the beginning of your [source-chain](/concepts/source-chain/) by the [subconscious](/developers/basic/source-chain/#subconscious) part of your holochain application.
+When you install a holochain app, an Agent ID is created.
+When a DNA (composed of one or more zomes) is instantiated, an Agent ID is created and they form a [cell](https://developer.holochain.org/docs/glossary/#cell).
 Zomes, DNA, cells might sound confusing at first.
 Stick with it because the design principles of holochain are deeply rooted in nature.
 And everything in nature that is slow and consumes too much power, does not survive ...

 So now it is up to you to finish this exercise.
 Add all the things we just explained to your code, and try building your zome and running the test.